Criminal justice and charities

 How are charities accessing people in prison to deliver services?

-People in prison need access to charities.
-But due to the nature of prisons charities find it hard to get access to prisoners.
 In this report we set out working with the system can help charities break down the barriers to access.

 Blog